RangerSix/lunar-eclipse-hugo-theme/README.md

+...This is a work in progress...Will remove this line when finished with instructions.

 Welcome.
 You probably are saying why do it this way?
 I can use a ready made theme or even use AI to make a theme.
 This is true, but if you use a ready made theme, it want be yours and you will probably have to sacrifice something you want in your theme.